Explore Uganda's Wildlife Paradise

 Specialties: Ugandan beef, traditionally prepared with local spices.

-Activities: Mountain trekking to see snow-capped peaks near the equator, bird watching, and cultural visits to Bakonzo villages.
+Activities: Mountain trekking to see snow-capped peaks near the equator, bird watching, and cultural visits.

-Accommodation: Mountain huts and campsites along the trekking routes.
+Accommodation: Mountain huts and campsites along trekking routes.

-Specialties: High-altitude grown vegetables and potatoes, traditional Bakonzo meals.
+Specialties: High-altitude vegetables and potatoes, traditional Bakonzo meals.

 Kibale National Park

-Activities: Chimpanzee tracking, bird watching, and nature walks through the tropical forest.
+Activities: Chimpanzee tracking, bird watching, and nature walks through tropical forest.

 Accommodation: Safari lodges and budget campsites near the park.